Zevrov/Alarm-Clock/README.md

 To stop an alarm from going off or an active alarm click the Clear Alarm button

-The Snooze Button clears an active alarm, and sets it to 5 minutes from when you clicked Snooze.
+The Snooze Button clears the current alarm, and sets a new alarm to 5 minutes from when you clicked Snooze.

 <!-- CONTACT -->